-Creating a work space at home can be as simple as arranging a kitchen ‘command’ center with space for mail, a calendar, and other household documents.
+Creating a workspace at home can be as simple as arranging a kitchen ‘command’ center with space for mail, a calendar, and other household documents.
 If greater functionality and privacy are required, designating a separate area of the home as an office is generally a better solution.
-Whatever the need, there are a few considerations that should be addressed when integrating a workspace into the home.
+Whatever the need, a few considerations should be addressed when integrating a workspace into the home.

 Utility